Plasma protein: Clinical significance

 Separating serum proteins by electrophoresis is a valuable diagnostic tool, as well as a way to monitor clinical progress.
 Current research regarding blood plasma proteins is centered on performing proteomics analyses of serum/plasma in the search for biomarkers.
 These efforts started with two-dimensional gel electrophoresis efforts in the 1970s, and in more recent times this research has been performed using LC-tandem MS based proteomics.
 The normal laboratory value of serum total protein is around 7 g/dL.

+Scientists are able to identify blood proteins using Photo-affinity labeling, a means of using photo-reactive ligands as a labeling agent to identify targeted proteins.